-How to Scale Load Balancers
+How to Scale Regional Load Balancers

-DigitalOcean Load Balancers are a fully-managed, highly available network load balancing service.
-Load balancers distribute traffic to groups of Droplets, which decouples the overall health of a backend service from the health of a single server to ensure that your services stay online.
+DigitalOcean fully manages Regional Load Balancers and Global Load Balancers, ensuring they are highly available load balancing services.
+Load balancers distribute traffic to groups of backend resources in specific regions or across different regions, which prevents the health of a service from depending on the health of a single server, cluster, or region.

 You can scale a load balancer to adjust its performance to its workload.
 Scaling changes the number of nodes the load balancer contains.
 You can scale load balancers up or down at anytime to meet your traffic needs.